Are you struggling to get more clients for your accounting business?

 Here’s a good example:

-Notice the “Get Started” button.
+Notice the “Schedule A Call” button.
 It’s above the fold (meaning you don’t have to scroll to see it), and it encourages visitors to take action.

 If you scroll to the bottom, you’ll see another CTA to schedule a call.

 Want help setting up a CTA?
 Use one of my eight foolproof CTA tactics.

 Marketing for accountants starts with a robust website that builds your reputation.

 Once your website ranks for the right keywords on Google (i.e., words and phrases your customers are using), it tells the user you’re an expert and creates brand awareness.

 When someone sees you as an industry thought leader, it establishes trust.
 This sets up one of the natural laws of business: People do business with those they know, like, and trust.

 When it comes to marketing for accountants, creating a blog is an incredibly effective tactic.

 Your blog posts rank in the search results.

 When you’re ranking on the first page of Google, you get more visibility, website traffic, and qualified leads.
 For your customers, blogging is beneficial because it answers their questions, gives them quick wins, and helps them find solutions to their problems.